rwojsznis/rspec-sanity/README.md

 ### Status

-A working proof of concept.
-Some tests and terrible code quality - but gets the job done.
+In working state, battle tested on few projects - _gets the job done_.
 Supports Github Issues and JIRA (with strong assumptions about how flakies are reported).

 ### How to use it?